NLPWM-WHU/RACL/README.md

 If you still need a better performance of RACL, you can increase the $hop_num$ argument in **train_racl.py**.
 Stacking layers to 5\~6 can introduce 1\~2% absolute improvements on ABSA-F1.

 ## 6. Citation
-If you find our code and dataset useful, please cite our paper.
+If you find our code and datasets useful, please cite our paper.

 ```